imperva/terraform-provider-incapsula/website/docs/d/account_permissions.html.markdown

 ## Argument Reference

-* `filter_by_text` - (Optional) string value - Filter by Account Permissions display names.
+* `filter_by_text` - (Optional) string value - Filter by account permission display names.

 ## Attributes Reference

 The following attributes are exported:

-* `map` - Map of all the Account Permissions where the key is the display names and value is the key.
+* `map` - Map of all the account permissions where the key is the permission display name and the value is the permission key.

-  This attribute is always generated, even if you are using `filter_by_text` argument.
+  This attribute is always generated, even if you are using the `filter_by_text` argument

-* `keys` - List of Account Permissions keys filtered by `filter_by_text` argument.
+* `keys` - List of account permission keys filtered by `filter_by_text` argument.